google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 More information on browser implementation status can be found on [chromestatus.com](https://www.chromestatus.com/features/5698781827825664?embed)

-## Motion sensors are available as an origin trial {: #motion-sensors-origin-trials }

-In order to get your valuable feedback, the Generic Sensor API is planned to be available as an [origin trial](https://bit.ly/OriginTrials) in Chrome 63.
-You will need to [request a token](http://bit.ly/OriginTrialSignup), so that the feature would be automatically enabled for your origin, without the need to enable Chrome flag.

 ## What are all these sensors?
 How can I use them? {: #what-are-sensors-how-to-use-them }